llGaetanll/rice/README.md

 ## polybar

-The default polybar is `default.ini` and is ran from `.xprofile`.
-By default it uses colors in Xresources.
-The bar's workspace module is defined by the `WM` environment variable set in `zprofile` (all major env. variables are set in `zprofile` btw) to make it easier to switch between i3 gaps and bspwm.
-Note that not all modules are enabled on by default, if you want to change which modules are visible, look for the line with `modules-left` or `modules-right` towards the top in the `[bar/default]` section.
+The default polybar is `default.ini` and can be changed from `~/.xinitrc`.
+By default it uses pywal-generated theme colors.
+Note that not all polybar modules are enabled by default, if you want to change which modules are visible, you can do so in the bar's `ini` file.

 ### Modules